GluuFederation/docs-gg-prod/3.1.4/source/plugin/gui.md

   }
 ]
 ```

+!!!
+Note
+    If there is no authorization policy in your UMA scope then you need to set `umaGrantAccessIfNoPolicies` oxAuth property to `true` in your AS(authorization server).

 #### Dynamic resource protection

 If you want to protect a dynamic resource with UMA or OAuth scopes, you can do this by securing the parent path.
 For example, if you want to secure both `/folder` and `/folder/[id]`, you only need to secure `/folder` with a chosen scope.
 The protection of the parent will be applied to its children, unless different protection is explicitly defined.